 MP for Redditch

 Chris Bloore is the Labour (Co-op) MP for Redditch, elected in 2024.
-He serves on the Northern Ireland Affairs Committee and sits on committees for the Secure 16 to 19 Academies Bill and the Unauthorised Entry to Football Matches Bill.
+He is a backbench MP with committee roles on the Northern Ireland Affairs Committee and on committees for the 16 to 19 Academies Bill and the Unauthorised Entry to Football Matches Bill; he has previously served on the Mental Health Bill [HL] committee in June 2025.

 Generated 21 February 2026